 To apply, please complete an Augustana University employment application and submit a cover letter, resume and names and contact information for three current references.
 Please forward this information electronically to: firstname.lastname@example.org.
 Positions will remain open until filled.

-The University will be interviewing candidates at The Placement Exchange, March 9-12 in Indianapolis, IN.
+The university will be interviewing candidates at The Placement Exchange, March 9-12 in San Antonio, TX.
 Candidates who will be attending TPE are encouraged to include their candidate number with their cover letter.

 Email submissions are preferred.